-Explanation: You specified ICP, CIB, CL5, or CS5 channel path xx in CSS y in the CPATH and PATH parameters on a CHPID statement such that the channel path connects to itself.
+You specified ICP, CIB, CL5, or CS5 channel path xx in CSS y in the CPATH and PATH parameters on a CHPID statement such that the channel path connects to itself.
 You must connect an ICP, CIB, CL5, or CS5 channel path to another channel path and not to itself.

-System action: IOCP does not complete the generation of an IOCDS and does not produce configuration reports.
+IOCP does not complete the generation of an IOCDS and does not produce configuration reports.

-Programmer response: Connect channel path xx to another channel path.
+Connect channel path xx to another channel path.
 If the channel path is CIB, CL5, or CS5 and you want an external coupling connection, change the CSYSTEM keyword value for the channel path to match the name of the target CPC (LSYSTEM keyword value on the ID statement).

-ICP368I NONE OF THE DEVICES ASSIGNED TO CONTROL UNIT xxxx ACCESS CSS y
+NONE OF THE DEVICES ASSIGNED TO CONTROL UNIT xxxx ACCESS CSS y

-Explanation: You specified a null device candidate list for every device assigned to control unit xxxx such that no device accesses CSS y of the control unit.
+You specified a null device candidate list for every device assigned to control unit xxxx such that no device accesses CSS y of the control unit.
 If a control unit has devices, every CSS for the control unit must have at least one device that can access it.

-System action: IOCP does not complete the generation of an IOCDS and does not produce configuration reports.
+IOCP does not complete the generation of an IOCDS and does not produce configuration reports.

-Programmer response: Either remove CSS y from the PATH keyword for the control unit or modify the device candidate lists so that at least one device can access CSS y on the control unit.
+Either remove CSS y from the PATH keyword for the control unit or modify the device candidate lists so that at least one device can access CSS y on the control unit.

-ICP369I LSYSTEM KEYWORD IS REQUIRED ON THE ID STATEMENT WHEN TYPE=xxx CHPIDS ARE DEFINED
+LSYSTEM KEYWORD IS REQUIRED ON THE ID STATEMENT WHEN TYPE=xxx CHPIDS ARE DEFINED

-Explanation: You defined CIB, CL5, or CS5 channel paths (TYPE keyword) but did not specify the LSYSTEM keyword on the ID statement.
+You defined CIB, CL5, or CS5 channel paths (TYPE keyword) but did not specify the LSYSTEM keyword on the ID statement.
 The LSYSTEM keyword is required when CIB, CL5, or CS5 channel paths are defined.

-System action: IOCP does not complete the generation of an IOCDS and does not produce configuration reports.
+IOCP does not complete the generation of an IOCDS and does not produce configuration reports.

-Programmer response: Specify the LSYSTEM keyword on the ID statement.
+Specify the LSYSTEM keyword on the ID statement.

-ICP370I CHPIDS xx IN CSS m AND yy IN CSS n CONNECT TO EACH OTHER AND BOTH ARE DEFINED ON PORT w OF [AID zz | PCHID zzz]
+CHPIDS xx IN CSS m AND yy IN CSS n CONNECT TO EACH OTHER AND BOTH ARE DEFINED ON PORT w OF [AID zz | PCHID zzz]

-Explanation: You defined CIB, CL5, or CS5 channel paths (TYPE keyword) on the same port of an AID or PCHID and connected them together with the CPATH keyword.
+You defined CIB, CL5, or CS5 channel paths (TYPE keyword) on the same port of an AID or PCHID and connected them together with the CPATH keyword.

-System action: IOCP does not complete the generation of an IOCDS and does not produce configuration reports.
+IOCP does not complete the generation of an IOCDS and does not produce configuration reports.

-Programmer response: When connecting CIB, CL5, or CS5 channel paths within the same CPC, ensure that either they are from different ports on the same AID or PCHID or that they have different AIDs or PCHIDs.
+When connecting CIB, CL5, or CS5 channel paths within the same CPC, ensure that either they are from different ports on the same AID or PCHID or that they have different AIDs or PCHIDs.

-ICP371I MIXTYPE KEYWORD REQUIRED FOR PCHID xxx BECAUSE PCHID yyy IS DEFINED AS TYPE=zzz same adapter.
+MIXTYPE KEYWORD REQUIRED FOR PCHID xxx BECAUSE PCHID yyy IS DEFINED AS TYPE=zzz

-Explanation: You specified an invalid mix of channel path types for PCHIDs xxx and yyy.
+You specified an invalid mix of channel path types for PCHIDs xxx and yyy.
 When defining FC and FCP channel paths on the same FICON adapter on some CPCs, the MIXTYPE keyword is required.
-See Table 15 on page 283 to determine which CPCs require the MIXTYPE keyword when defining FC and FCP channel paths on the adapter does not support mixing of FC and FCP channel paths, change one of the channel path types so that the PCHIDs have the same channel path type.
-See "MIXTYPE=" on page 68 for more information about the MIXTYPE keyword on the CHPID statement and which FICON adapters support the mixing of channel path types.
+See Table 15 on page 309 to determine which CPCs require the MIXTYPE keyword when defining FC and FCP channel paths on the same adapter.

-System action: IOCP does not complete the generation of an IOCDS and does not produce configuration reports.
+IOCP does not complete the generation of an IOCDS and does not produce configuration reports.

-Programmer response: If the FICON adapter for the given PCHIDs supports the mixing of FC and FCP channel paths, specify the MIXTYPE keyword on one or both of the CHPID statements for those PCHIDs.
-If the FICON
+If the FICON adapter for the given PCHIDs supports the mixing of FC and FCP channel paths, specify the MIXTYPE keyword on one or both of the CHPID statements for those PCHIDs.
+If the FICON adapter does not support mixing of FC and FCP channel paths, change one of the channel path types so that the PCHIDs have the same channel path type.
+See "MIXTYPE" on page 59 for more information about the MIXTYPE keyword on the CHPID statement and which FICON adapters support the mixing of channel path types.

-CAUTION PCHID xxx EXCEEDS THE MAXIMUM NUMBER OF PCHIDS ALLOWED FOR ITS RESOURCE GROUP (SEE PCHIDS: yyy, zzz)
+\\CAUTION\\ PCHID nnn EXCEEDS THE MAXIMUM NUMBER OF PCHIDS ALLOWED FOR ITS RESOURCE GROUP (SEE PCHIDS: www, xxx, yyy, zzz)